‘Wait in the garden for me, Michael. Do not go anywhere,’ Lady Williams said sternly.

-Again, she made an attempted to reach him. but John was adamant to keep her behind him.
+Again, she made an attempt to reach him, but John was adamant to keep her behind him.
 It was almost as though he was trying to protect her.
 Some of the servants had rushed out.
 They were scared at the turn of events.
-She noticed the cook run out and pick Michael up into his hand.
+She noticed the cook run out and pick Michael up into his arms.
 The cook ran towards the shed.
-And then walked out the man causing all the commotion.
+Then walked out the man causing all the commotion.

 He was a handsome man.
-Tall, slim and dark curly hair.
-His green eyes shown with anger, as he stalked his way onto the lawn.
+Tall, slim and light brown curly hair.
+His hazel eyes shadowed with anger, as he stalked his way onto the lawn.
 He made a quick skim of the area and noticed the butler standing guard.
-He noticed several servants surrounding a figure.
+He also noticed several servants surrounding a figure.

 ‘She’s behind you, I know,’ he stated with a soft voice.
 A small smile began forming across his face.
 John did not budge.
 The servants refused to move.
 ‘I said she’s behind you.
 I demand to speak with her,’ his calm voice contradicted his intention.

-‘Lady Williams is engaged at the moment, with some pressing matters.
-She will not be able to speak to you, sir,’ John replied, just as calmly.
-John did not seemed fazed by the event.
+‘Lady Williams is engaged at the moment with some pressing matters.
+She will not be able to speak to you, sir,’ John replied just as calmly.
+John did not seem fazed by the event.

 ‘Move out the way.
 Do you even know who you are speaking to?’